akucintavalent/blog/README.md

 - GET gets all the comments

-Mandatory parameters for POST action:
+Mandatory parameters for GET action:

 - post_id: id of the post the user comments to
 - user_id: id of the user